martinsmiguel/martinsmiguel/README.md

 <br />

-- 💻 Web and Mobile developer.
+- 💻 Mobile developer.

 - 🦾 Embedded system developer.

-- ⚙️ Control and Automation Engineering Undergraduate Student.
+- ⚙️ Control and Automation Engineering.

 - 💡 Always working with some personal project and learning new things